Psychotic Disorder Treatment at Overstory Health

 Our programs, known as Intensive Outpatient (IOP) and Partial Hospitalization (PHP) Programs, offer an intermediate level of care best suited for those in need of greater support than standard weekly therapy but without requiring a hospital stay.
 We provide:

-• Psychoeducation on anxiety disorders and how to develop healthy coping skills.
+Psychoeducation to develop healthy coping skills.

-• Medication management, when applicable.
+Medication management, when applicable.

-• In-person and virtual offerings: We offer both in-person and virtual treatment for those in our care, giving you the flexibility to choose what's right for you and your schedule.
+We offer both in-person and virtual treatment for those in our care, giving you the flexibility to choose what's right for you and your schedule.

-• Personalized support: Our care team can help you navigate life’s challenges with mental health in mind, and access the right resources.
 Each one of our clients is consulted about individual needs outside of chronic mental health challenges to ensure whole-person care.

 Frequently Asked Questions